 Remark 4.
-As suggested by the anonymous referee and the Editor, we conducted a predictive ability test based on Giacomini and White (2006) to investigate whether the realized objective function of each model is significantly different from that of MRSV-L1-S in Tables 9 and 10.
-We found differences are all significant except for MRSV-L1-C models ($\mu_p^ = 0.004, 0.01, 0.1$) and MRSV-L2-C models ($\mu_p^ = 0.004, 0.1$) in the subperiod (1) (which is before the financial crisis).
+As suggested by an anonymous referee and the Editor, we conducted a predictive ability test based on Giacomini and White (2006) in order to investigate whether the realized objective function of each model is significantly different from that of the MRSV-L1-S in Tables 9 and 10.
+We found that the differences are all significant except for the MRSV-L1-C models ($\mu_p^ = 0.004, 0.01, 0.1$) and MRSV-L2-C models ($\mu_p^ = 0.004, 0.1$) in the subperiod (1) (which is before the financial crisis).

-6 Conclusion
+6 Conclusions

-The multivariate SV model with flexible dynamic correlation structures is proposed with Markov chain Monte Carlo estimation method.
-Making full use of the realized variances and realized pairwise correlations, we obtain the stable parameter estimates where the covariance matrices are guaranteed to be positive definite.
-The spectral decomposition is used for the correlation matrices to avoid the arbitrariness of the ordering of asset returns.
+The multivariate SV model with flexible dynamic correlation structures that uses the Markov chain Monte Carlo estimation method is proposed.
+By making full use of the realized variances and realized pairwise correlations, we obtain stable parameter estimates where the covariance matrices are guaranteed to be positive definite.
+The spectral decomposition is used for the correlation matrices in order to avoid the arbitrariness of the ordering of asset returns.
 The parsimonious specification for the leverage effect is also proposed.
-Our models are applied to daily returns of nine U.S. stocks with their realized volatilities and pairwise realized correlations, and are shown to outperform the existing models with regard to portfolio optimizations under minimum-variance strategy.
+Our models are applied to the daily returns of nine U.S. stocks with their realized volatilities and pairwise realized correlations and are shown to outperform the existing models with regard to portfolio optimizations under a minimum-variance strategy.